InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 story starts, she can “speak” with an almost-natural-sounding computer voice by flitting her fingers as input, as though typing on an invisible keyboard.

-As pontiffs started being assassinated one after another, she could see Zack's paranoia kick in to full gear as he strove towards becoming a candidate.
+As pontiffs started getting assassinated one after another, she could see Zack's paranoia kick in to full gear as he strove towards becoming a candidate.
 Much of his time was spent researching self-defense methods and the latest technology, so naturally she decided to make herself the best possible defense for him.
 She